rafa2ms/Project_01/README.md

 ``` bash
 $ pip install -r requirements.txt
 ```
-4. In your .py script, import the "episode01" library
+4. In your .py script, import the "modules" library
-5. Call the function "time_snapshot()"
+5. Call the desired functions
 6. As soon as you run the script, a new window will open displaying the webcam snapshot.
    - The file will be saved with the name "Snapshot.png".
    - It will be saved in the same directory as your script.